squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tact:: intctxt @hypothesis_id
    :name: intctxt

-    This tactics applies the INTCTXT assumption (see e.g. :cite:`bellare2000authenticated`).
+    This tactics applies the INT-CTXT assumption (see e.g. :cite:`bellare2000authenticated`).

     It requires the declaration of a :term:`symmetric encryption`.